THE EMPTY CHAIR

 ... a literary project to celebrate Medway's Dickens One Fifty

-We have also curated 'The Empty Chair in Lockdown' podcast which is available to listen to here on SoundCloud.
-Listen to poetry and stories sparked by Charles Dickens.
+A podcast which is available to listen to here on SoundCloud.
+Listen to poetry and stories sparked by Charles Dickens launched during the virtual Dickens Festival 2020.
 Our writers have given us a range of interpretations, all inspired by Charles Dickens’ works and life.

 All of Dickens’ books in 150 words, a murderous sister, a ghostly villanelle, Dickens on stage, imagining a nighttime walk with Charlie, a personal view of mental health, an imagined memoir and a memory of the Dickens Festival past.
 Plus Barry Fentiman Hall reads ‘The Ivy Green’ and ‘The Song of the Wreck’ by Charles Dickens.